Pierre Charles Fournier de Saint-Amant: Outside of chess

-Saint-Amant became a government clerk in Paris at an early age.
+Saint-Amant was born in Monflanquin.
+He became a government clerk in Paris at an early age.
 He then served as the secretary to the governor of French Guiana from 1819 to 1821.
 He was dismissed from that appointment after he protested against the slave trade that still existed in that colony.
 After that, he tried his hand as a journalist and actor, then became a successful wine merchant.
 He was a captain in the French National Guard during the 1848 revolution.
 For his role in saving the Palais des Tuileries from destruction by the mob, he was made its Governor for a few months.
 In 1851–52, he was the French consul to California.
 He visited during this period the Territory of Oregon, witnessed a period of transition for the early settlements and wrote one of the few records available on this period.
 Upon returning to France he spent some years writing well-regarded works on the French colonies, and a treatise on the wines of Bordeaux.

 In 1861 Saint-Amant retired to Algeria.
 He died there in 1872 after being thrown from his carriage.